MindlessSea/MindlessSea/README.md

 - 🌱 I’m currently learning **OS Development in Rust**

-- 🤝 I’m looking for help with [MidAS](https://github.com/midas-os/MidAS)
+- 🤝 I’m looking for help with [my OS](https://github.com/averyocean65/avsys)

 - 👨‍💻 All of my projects are available on [my profile!](https://github.com/averyocean65)